abhayk1201/CS766/index.md

 ## Image Classification - Without Deep Nets
 # Colin Butkus

+# Summary Statement

+Image classification is the task of taking an image and producing a label that classifies the image.
+For example given a picture of dog we would like the image classification algorithm to produce the label ‘dog’.

 You can use the [editor on GitHub](https://github.com/cbutkus/CS766/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.